AbishekJL/Edunet_project/README.md

 - `encryption.py`: Script for encoding secret messages into images.
 - `decryption.py`: Script for decoding hidden messages from images.
-- `Abishek_J_L.pptx`: PowerPoint presentation detailing the project.
+- `Steganography.pptx`: PowerPoint presentation detailing the project.
 - `encoded.jpg`: Sample encrypted image with a hidden message.

 ---